 Professional Cabinet Refacing

 Cabinet refacing is an odd duck: something between a total replacement of cabinets and a high-end paint job.
-Cabinet refacing is done by professionals (though a highly-motivated DIY might be able to take it on) and involves replacing old cabinet doors and drawer fronts and veneering the cabinet boxes.
+Cabinet refacing is usually done by professionals (though a highly-motivated DIY might be able to take it on) and involves replacing old cabinet doors and drawer fronts and veneering the cabinet boxes.

 The insides of the boxes are usually not refaced.
 Expect refacing to cut your cabinet replacement costs by about 50 percent.

 IKEA Kitchen Cabinets